kostasvl/ToggleMonitorRefreshRate/README.md

 Why? :) Well, do you really need the extra heat and power consumption from your monitor / gfx card while in Windows, browsing the internet?
 Just switch to 60 Hz by default, and use this tool when you are about to start a game.

-Just download the prebuilt exe, or build it yourself.
+You can download the prebuilt exe, or build it yourself.

 Example usage: